Scheduled MonumentsEnglandBrampton Old Church Roman fort and the medieval Church of St Martin

 What is Brampton Old Church Roman fort and the medieval Church of St Martin?

-Brampton Old Church is a site in Cumberland that encompasses both Roman military remains and a medieval ecclesiastical structure.
+Brampton Old Church is a medieval parish church built within the remains of a Roman fort in Cumberland, northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014586.

 Who is responsible for protecting Brampton Old Church Roman fort and the medieval Church of St Martin?